kevgo/kevgo/README.md

   tasks (cloning, compiling, linting, testing, etc) or even a custom interactive shell on several repositories using a single command.
-- [Atalanta](https://github.com/kevgo/atalanta) helps work with a large variety of code bases by listing and running development tasks defined in various places like `package.json`, `Makefile`, `Rakefile`, etc.
+- [Atalanta](https://github.com/kevgo/atalanta) helps work with a large variety of code bases by listing and executing development tasks defined in various places (like `package.json`, `Makefile`, `Rakefile`, etc) in a standardized way.
 - [Tikibase](https://github.com/kevgo/tikibase) is a database-free knowledge
   base, built with extreme longetivity in mind.
 - [has](https://github.com/kevgo/has) allows querying a large variety of